IntegrationsStreamingAzure Event Hubs

 Azure Event Hubs

-Datafly Signal delivers events to Azure Event Hubs for real-time data streaming and event ingestion at scale, with native integration to Azure Stream Analytics, Functions, and other Azure services.
+Datafly Signal publishes first-party events to Azure Event Hubs for real-time data streaming and ingestion at scale, with native integration to Azure Stream Analytics, Functions, and other Azure services.

 Prerequisites